manojvenaram/CSS-Advanced-Project03072024/README.md

 ### Create a simplified clone of Dribbble landing page.
 #### Project: Simplified Clone of Dribbble Landing Page
 Objective
-To create a simplified clone of the Dribbble landing page using HTML, CSS, and JavaScript.
+To create a simplified clone of the Dribbble landing page using HTML, CSS.
 This project will focus on replicating the main visual and functional elements of the page, providing a clean and responsive design.

 #### Key Features
 Header